A bound on the joint spectral radius using the diagonals: Related results and some discussions

-Theorem \ref{thm:formula} is proved in Section \ref{sec:formula}.
-Theorem \ref{thm:jsr-bound} is proved in Section \ref{sec:jsr-bound}.
-The key tool in both proofs is the following definition of the dependency graph, which opens a combinatorial approach to the problem. \begin{definition} The \emph{dependency graph} of a set of matrices $\Sigma$ is a directed graph where the vertices are the dimensions, and there is an edge from $i$ to $j$ if and only if $A_{i,j}\ne 0$ for some matrix $A\in\Sigma$ (loops are allowed).
-Being a directed graph, the dependency graph can be decomposed into strongly connected components, for which we will call \emph{components} for short. \end{definition}

-In contrast to Theorem \ref{thm:formula}, the result of Theorem \ref{thm:jsr-bound} is new.
-We may call it a theoretical bound only since a related bound in \cite{bui2022joint} has explicit constants and can be applied directly.
-Instead of utilizing the diagonal elements, a kind of norm is used by denoting $\|\Sigma^n\|_C=\max_{i,j\in C} \|\Sigma^n\|_{i,j}$ for a component $C$.
-It also uses the dependency graph to obtain

-where $D\times D$ is the dimension of the matrices, $U,V$ are respectively the largest entry and the smallest entry over all the positive entries of the matrices in $\Sigma$, and $C$ is taken over all components in the dependency graph.

-Comparing the bound in Theorem \ref{thm:jsr-bound} and the bound in \eqref{eq:using-norm} would be a bit tricky as the former uses the diagonals while the latter use the norms.
-The lower bound in the former is the trivial part while the upper bound in the latter is the trivial part.
-Both are asymptotically as effective as each other, while the estimation of the constants for the latter one is easier.
-However, the former gives a neat formula of the joint spectral radius with some interesting corollaries.
-In general, the bound in \eqref{eq:using-norm} is of more practical importance, but the result of Theorem \ref{thm:jsr-bound} is also interesting on the theoretical basis, as it provides another angle of the problem.

-It is possible to turn the limit superior in the theorem of Chen and Zhou to a limit for nonnegative matrices with the condition that one of the them is primitive.
+Following the development of Wimmer's and Chen and Zhou's results, Xu has attempted to turn the limit superior in the theorem of Chen and Zhou to a limit for nonnegative matrices with the condition that one of them is primitive.
 Note that a matrix $A$ is primitive if $A^n>0$ for some $n\ge 1$. \begin{theorem*}[Xu \cite{xu2010trace}] For any finite set of nonnegative matrices $\Sigma$ with at least one primitive matrix, we have

 \end{theorem*}